pkufubo/OSCAR/README.md

 # NCLIM-19122723
-##Introduction
+## Introduction
 This branch provides the code and data of the paper NCLIM-19122723.
 The name of this branch is NCLIM-19122723, under the respositories.
 You can share it use: https://github.com/pkufubo/OSCAR/tree/NCLIM-19122723.
 The results in this study is run with OSCAR v2.2.
-These codes need to run under python2 environment.
+These codes need to run under Python 2.x environment.
 In addition, you need to download the numpy package and the scipy package, they are both very common python packages.

-repositories is for the paper NCLIM-19122723, with title "Short-lived climate forcers have a long-term climate forcing through the carbon-climate feedback"

-All the results in the study can be reproduced using this repositories.
-1 First, download OSCAR modle.
-In this study, OSCAR v2.2 is used.
-The scripts can be run for OSCAR v2.x.
-OSCAR modle is availabe: https://github.com/tgasser/OSCAR/tree/v2.2 2 Copy the scripts into the OSCAR path, and run them.
-Then you can get the results in this study.
+Now, the latest version is developed in Python 3.7.

+## Run the codes

+The simulation code and plotting code are in a folder named 'scricpts'.
+Copy them to the root folder with OSCAR.py.
+Just run them with root_xxx.py.
+And plot the results with plot_xxx.py.

+Note, however, that this is a Monte Carlo simulation.
+So please choose the number of simulations that are right for you.
+Less simulations spend less time, which is good for test and debug.
+More simulations lead to reliable results.

+## Contact
-If you are interested in our study, you can contact our corresponding author， or this github user pkufubo.
+If you are interested in our study, you can contact our corresponding author via e-mail.
+Write an issue via Github is also OK.
+We welcome discussions.